-- Minimum of 90-day revocation (30 days if individual pleads guilty to DWI). - No work permit will be issued until a 15 day revocation period has passed, and until reinstatement requirements have been met. - 90 days in jail and/or \$1,000 fine.
+- Minimum of 90-day revocation (30 days if individual pleads guilty to DWI). - No work permit will be issued until a 15 day revocation period has passed, and until reinstatement requirements have been met.
+A work permit is not an option for drivers with an alcohol concentration of or greater.

+- Enrollment in the Ignition Interlock Device Program is an option. - 90 days in jail and/or \$1,000 fine.